Encyclopedia Britannica

 3. Articles of Confederation

 Articles of Confederation, first U.S. constitution (1781-89), which served as a bridge between the initial government by the Continental Congress of the Revolutionary period and the federal government provided under the U.S. Constitution of 1787.
-Because the experience of overbearing British central authority was vivid in colonial minds, the drafters of the Articles deliberately established ...
+Learn more about the Articles of the Confederation in this article.

 for only $0.70/week.
 Subscribe.
 Thanks for exploring this SuperSummary Study Guide of "The Articles of Confederation" by Benjamin Franklin.
 A modern alternative to SparkNotes and CliffsNotes, SuperSummary offers high-quality Study Guides with detailed chapter summaries and analysis of major themes, characters, and more.